sqlpad/sqlpad/docs/configuration.md

 # the queries page would be `https://mysqlpad.com/sqlpad/queries`
 SQLPAD_BASE_URL = ""

-# Passphrase to encrypt sensitive connection information (like user & password) when stored on disk
+# Passphrase to encrypt sensitive connection information (like user & password) when stored in backing database.
 SQLPAD_PASSPHRASE = "At least the sensitive bits won't be plain text?"

 # HTTP server timeout as number of seconds.
-Extend as necessary for long running queries.
 SQLPAD_TIMEOUT_SECONDS = 300

 # Minutes to keep a session active.
-Will extended by this amount each request.
+Session will be extended by this amount each request.
 SQLPAD_SESSION_MINUTES = 60

 # Name used for cookie.
 If running multiple SQLPads on same domain, set to different values.